act-now-coalition/act-now-links-service/README.md

 ### Taking a screenshot of a share image page

 Generates a screenshot of the given target URL and returns the image.
-Target URL should be encoded using JavaScript's `encodeURIComponent()` function.
+The target URL should be a base64-encoded string, using `btoa(url)` or an equivalent, non-deprecated function (e.g. `Buffer.from(url).toString('base64')`).

 The target URL must contain `<div>`s with `screenshot` and `screenshot-ready` classes to indicate where to capture and when the screenshot is ready to be taken, e.g.: